therkildsen-lab/batch-effect/markdown/base_quality.md

 > /workdir/batch-effect/nohups/rerun_heterozygosity_2.nohup &
 ```

-## Supplementary Figure: heterozygosity with polyG trimming only
+## Heterozygosity with polyG trimming only

 This is to demonstrate that polyG trimming resolves most but not all of
 the batch effects in heterozygosity, since base quality miscalibration